Human trafficking in Yemen: Background

 In 2008 Yemen was a country of origin for children, mostly boys, trafficked for forced begging, forced unskilled labor, or forced street vending.

-Yemeni children were trafficked across the northern border into Saudi Arabia, or to the Yemeni cities of Aden and Sana’a for forced work, primarily as beggars.
+Yemeni children were trafficked across the northern border into Saudi Arabia, or to the Yemeni cities of Aden and Sanaa for forced work, primarily as beggars.

 Unconfirmed estimates suggested that 10 Yemeni children were trafficked into Saudi Arabia per day, according to the Ministry of Social Affairs and Labor.
 Some of these children may have been sexually exploited in transit or once they arrive in Saudi Arabia.

 To a lesser extent, Yemen was also a source country for women and girls trafficked internally, possibly to Saudi Arabia for the purpose of commercial sexual exploitation, as well as a possible destination country for women from Eritrea, Ethiopia, Somalia and South Sudan.

 Yemeni girls were trafficked within the country for commercial sexual exploitation; one study by ILO-IPEC indicated that girls (as young as 15 years) were exploited for commercial sex in hotels, casinos and bars in the governorates of Mahweet, Aden and Taiz.

 In addition, street children were vulnerable to commercial sexual exploitation.

 Many of those trafficked were also migrating from the "Horn of Africa", paying hundreds of dollars to traffickers to facilitate their journey as they traverse the waters via small boats, that were often crammed so tight that some suffer suffocation.
 Those who made it to the shores of Yemen are often held hostage for ransom, and some were continuously traded and sold to other gangs.

 In 2008 the Government of Yemen did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
-Yemen opened a shelter for child victims in Sana’a, and continued to provide protection and reintegration services to victims repatriated from Saudi Arabia.
+Yemen opened a shelter for child victims in Sanaa, and continued to provide protection and reintegration services to victims repatriated from Saudi Arabia.